vatstack/docs/evidences.md

 # Evidences

-To ensure that the correct country’s VAT rate is applied under the rules on telecommunications, broadcasting and electronic (TBE) services, it is fundamental that the place of supply is determined.

-Responsibility of determining the customer’s location falls to the supplier.
 You must [collect two pieces of non-contradictory evidence](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=celex%3A32013R1042) that confirm your customer’s location and keep them on file for 10 years.
-Therefore measures must be put in place to capture the necessary information that will help to establish where the TBE service has been consumed.
+Therefore measures must be put in place to capture the necessary information that will help to establish where the telecommunications, broadcasting and electronic (TBE) service has been consumed.

 If you’re a business in the EU with less than 100,000 EUR in cross-border sales of TBE annually, then you only need to [collect one piece of non-contradictory customer location evidence](https://ec.europa.eu/taxation_customs/business/vat/digital-single-market-modernising-vat-cross-border-ecommerce_en).